How to Use the Chevy Silverado Drive Modes and Transfer Case

-The Chevy Silverado boasts high-level capabilities.
+The Chevrolet Silverado boasts high-level capabilities.
 Whether you’re towing a heavy load, heading to your favorite wilderness spot, or just driving on the streets of your neighborhood, you can count on the Silverado to get the job done.

 Chevy Silverado transfer case instructions

 The transfer case in the Chevy Silverado enables you to manually shift between front-wheel drive and four-wheel drive.
 With the transfer case, the Silverado can adapt to any driving situation.
 You have a choice of two 4WD transfer cases for the Silverado.

 The controls for the Silverado transfer case are located to the left of the steering wheel.
 Consult your Silverado owner’s manual and choose the setting that is most suitable for the driving situation.

-Chevy Silverado drive modes instructions
+Silverado drive mode instructions

 Drive modes include Tour, Terrain, Sport, Off-Road, Tow/Haul, and Snow.
 To select the desired mode, rotate the drive mode control knob on the left side of the instrument panel.

 What driving conditions are the Silverado drive modes used for?

-Tour mode is the default mode for the Silverado.
+Tour mode is the default mode for the Chevy Silverado.
 Use it for normal, everyday driving situations.
 Out of all of the modes, it provides the smoothest ride.